-1. Introduction to Phys 350:
+1. INTRODUCTION TO PHYS 350:

-The content of this classical mechanics course is perhaps the most practical and the most esoteric of subjects one encounters in undergraduate physics.
+The content of this classical mechanics course is both practical andesoteric.
 In its midst we find an explanation of the Tippe-Top toy (see web page for movie!), methods to analyze flying disks, and ways to formulate physics which philosophers ponder.
-Full of intricate (and elegant 19^{th} century) mathematics, the subject also frames the very questions that physicists ask, such as "What is the action for your theory?" and "Is the model stable to linear perturbations?"
+Full of intricate (and elegant 19th century) mathematics, the subject also frames the very questions that physicists ask, such as "What is the action for your theory?" and "Is the model stable to linear perturbations?"
 In fact, there are few subjects we could choose to study which are as theoretically satisfying and full of practical application.